Multi-Agent Systems with Neural Weave

 )

-# Agent 2: Analysis Agent (accesses research agent's memory)
+# Agent 2: Analysis Agent searches for research context

 )Advanced Patterns